The Committee creates, supports, and actively participates in programs to advance women in the arts and arts education.

 Boston Cultural Council

-Boston Society of Architects, Women in Design*
+Boston Society for Architecture, Women in Design*

 Boston Symphony Orchestra